 Vienna has its own island and no, it’s not a joke.
 What’s more, the Danube Island (Donauinsel) is a paradise of skaters.
 It’s a 21 km long free of traffic area which was constructed when the new bed for the Danube was dug to prevent flooding.
 The island is very long, but only about 200 m wide and because of its shape it’s often called The Spaghetti Island.

-Vienna is not only Innere Stadt, Prater and Schönbrunn Palace, be explorer and find your own favourite sights in town and remember, some beautiful paths can’t be discovered without getting lost.
+Vienna is not only Innere Stadt, Prater and Schönbrunn Palace, be an explorer and find your own favorite sights in town and remember, some beautiful paths can’t be discovered without getting lost.